Skip to content

 └── bar.py

 This field supports globs.
-For example, if you have a series of Python packages in a python_modules directory, src = ["python_modules/*"] would expand to incorporate all of the packages in that directory.
+For example, if you have a series of Python packages in a python_modules directory, src = ["python_modules/*"] would expand to incorporate all packages in that directory.
 User home directory and environment variables will also be expanded.

-Default value: ["."]
+Default value: [".", "src"]

 Type: list[str]